Humanitarianism At Harvard

 Executive Director, Humanitarian Academy at Harvard

-Negeen Darani is the Executive Director of the Humanitarian Academy at Harvard.
-She has over fifteen years of experience in policy analysis, research, finance, strategic planning, and program management.
-At Harvard, Negeen has also served as director of administration in the Department of Global Health and Population and has worked on a wide range of financial planning projects for the University's Office of Financial Strategy and Planning and Office of Treasury Management.
-Previously, Negeen was a vice president in public finance with Morgan Stanley helping municipalities, utilities, not-for-profits and institutions of higher education with bond issuance and risk management.
-Immediately after graduate school, Negeen worked as a research associate with ICF Resources and National Economic Research Associates, consulting on projects related to energy and environmental regulatory concerns as well as anti-trust litigation.
+Negeen is the Executive Director of the Humanitarian Academy at Harvard.
+She has over eighteen years of experience in strategic planning, program management, consulting, finance, policy analysis, research, and organizational change.
+At Harvard, Negeen has also served as director of administration in the Department of Global Health and Population and associate director within the University's Office of Treasury Management and Office of Financial Strategy and Planning, working on a wide range of financial planning projects.
+Previously, Negeen was a vice president in public finance with Morgan Stanley, helping municipalities, utilities, not-for-profits and institutions of higher education with bond issuance and risk management.
+She worked as a research associate with ICF Resources and National Economic Research Associates, consulting on energy / environmental projects as well as anti-trust litigation.
 She has published on the impact of electricity deregulation on air quality and has conducted research for the Harvard Electricity Policy Group and the Berkeley Roundtable on the International Economy.
-She has also served on the budget and audit committees of the Women's Foundation of California.
+Negeen has also served on committees and boards of local non-profits.
 Negeen holds a Master in Public Policy from the Harvard Kennedy School and graduated with highest honors from U.C.
 Berkeley.
+She also completed a certificate program in strategic frameworks of non-profit organizations through the Harvard Kennedy School.

 Benjamin Davies, MS